Biden relief plan: Major victory gets mixed one-year reviews

 The hundreds of millions of dollars spent on television ads, promotions and incentives drove up vaccination rates on the margins, but proved to be no match for rampant misinformation and partisanship surrounding the life-saving shots.
 The U.S. vaccination rate for adults stands at 75% — well below other large advanced economies.

-Now the White House is pushing Congress to urgently approve more money for antibody treatments, a preventative therapy for the immunocompromised and to fund community testing sites.
+The White House asked Congress this month for an additional $22.5 billion to continue fighting the pandemic, including money for antibody treatments, a preventative therapy for the immunocompromised and to fund community testing sites.

 “We need this money,” White House press secretary Jen Psaki said Thursday.
 “Without additional resources from Congress, the results are dire.”